 Failure to obtain and maintain patents, trademarks and other intellectual property rights necessary to our business and failure to protect, monitor and control the use of our intellectual property rights could negatively impact our ability to compete and cause us to incur significant expenses.
 The intellectual property laws and other statutory and contractual arrangements in the United States and other jurisdictions we depend upon may not provide sufficient protection in the future to prevent the infringement, use, violation or misappropriation of our patents, trademarks, data, technology and other intellectual property, and may not provide an adequate remedy if our intellectual property rights are infringed, misappropriated or otherwise violated.
-Any of the foregoing could have a material adverse effect on our competitive position, business, financial conditions, results of operations and prospects.
+Any of the foregoing could have a material adverse effect on our competitive position, business.
+Financial conditions, results of operations and prospects.

 Furthermore, our owned and in-licensed patents may be subject to a reservation of rights by one or more third parties.
 For example, this could arise if the research resulting in certain of our owned or in-licensed patent rights and technology was funded in part by the U.S. government.
-As a result, the government may have certain rights, or march-in rights to such patent rights and technology.
+As a result, the government may have certain rights, or march-in rights, to such patent rights and technology.
 When new technologies are developed with government funding, the government generally obtains certain rights in any resulting patents, including a non-exclusive license authorizing the government to use the invention for non-commercial purposes.
 These rights may permit the government to disclose our confidential information to third parties and to exercise march-in rights to use or allow third parties to use our licensed technology.
-The government can exercise its march-in rights to it determines that action is necessary because we fail to achieve practical application of the government-funded technology, because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
-In addition, our rights in such inventions may be subject to certain requirements to manufacture products embodying such inventions in the United States.
+The government-funded technology, because action is necessary because we fail to achieve practical application of the government-funded technology, because action is necessary to alleviate health or safety needs, to meet requirements to manufacture products embodying such inventions in the United States.
 Any exercise by the government of such rights could harm our competitive position, business, financial condition, results of operations and prospects.

 Moreover, a portion of our intellectual property has been acquired from one or more third parties.
-While we have conducted diligence with respect to such acquisitions, because we did not participate in the development or prosecution of much of the acquired intellectual property, we cannot guarantee that our diligence efforts identified and/or remedied all issues related to such intellectual property, including potential ownership errors, potential errors during prosecution of such intellectual property, and potential encumbrances that could limit our ability to enforce such intellectual property rights.
+While we have conducted diligence with respect to such acquisitions, because we did not participate in the development or prosecution of much of the acquired intellectual property, we cannot guarantee that our diligence efforts identified and/or remedied all issues related to such intellectual property, including potential ownership errors, potential errors during prosecution of such intellectual property, and potential encourbances that could limit our ability to enforce such intellectual property rights .